yandex-cloud/docs/en/storage/operations/objects/delete.md

 1. Click on the **Yandex Object Storage** tile.

-1. Click on the name of the bucket you need.
+1. Click on the name of the desired bucket.

 1. To delete a single object, click ![image](../../../_assets/vertical-ellipsis.svg) to the left of the object name and then click **Delete** in the menu that appears.
 To do the same with multiple objects, select them in the list and click **Delete** at the bottom of the screen.